ChristianScholtysik/Roma/README.md

 ## General Information

-- Website Project to SASS / SCSS
+- Website Project to learn SASS / SCSS

 ## Technologies Used